CHGLongStone/just-core/README.md

     * before creating the tag as well as supporting scripts for:
      - deploying releases to your production environment
      - database backup and syncronization (MySQL inc InnoDb)
-* ...to support enterprise level applications
+* to support enterprise level applications
  - Service Oriented Architecture supporting a modular and extensible core Enterprise Service Bus
  - Name Space loading of service classes by multiple transport methods
  - Multiple Cache and Data store options